allegro/allegro.tech/_posts/2016-11-09-deep-learning-for-frame-detection.md

 1. classify sample of images using existing frame detector which is known to have ~92% accuracy
 2. manually go through each class moving erroneous 8% of images to a proper class

-This way we gathered around 5K images in a few hours time.
+This way we gathered around 5K images in a few hours.

 ### Network architectures